 Introducing innovative concepts for connecting injectors to diesel engines

-Marcel Goedecke Senior product manager ITT Cannon GERMANY
+George Blazas Senior product manager transportation ITT Cannon USA

 Wiring of injectors for diesel engines can be a costly and time-consuming process.
 While working with engine manufacturers, ITT Cannon has developed concepts that help to simplify the engine assembly process.
 These innovative concepts lead to reduced costs, complexity and installation time, and the presentation will outline areas of research, product design and technology involved in the development of these breakthrough new solutions.

 Robb Janak Director of new technology Jacobs Vehicle Systems USA

 Jacobs Vehicle Systems showcases a new technology that brings diesel engines to a new level of NVH, particularly on engine startup and shutdown.
 With Active Decompression Technology (ADT), the familiar engine shaking upon shutdown is significantly reduced with a bolt-on, simple solution.
 Starting performance is improved by reducing the required starter current and dramatically increasing cranking speed.
 ADT can be an enabler for effective and comfortable stop-start functionality for applications that do not use it due to these challenges.
 Enabling stop-start for MD and HD applications can result in significant greenhouse gas emissions reduction and fuel economy improvement.